Crispy Chocolate Olive Oil Granola

-If you love making organic granola as much as I do, be sure to check out some of my other favorite recipes like my Honey Almond Coconut Granola, Coconut Chocolate Chip Granola, or my Maple Cinnamon Olive Oil Granola.
+If you love making homemade granola as much as I do, be sure to check out some of my other favorite recipes like Honey Almond Coconut Granola, Chocolate Peppermint Olive Oil Granola, or Maple Cinnamon Olive Oil Granola.

 Why You'll Love This Recipe

-Healthy Fat & Sugar: This Chocolate Olive Oil Honey Granola is made with extra virgin olive oil, which is anti inflammatory and loaded with antioxidants.
-I use honey, coconut sugar, and maple syrup.
-It’s lightly sweetened with sugars you can feel good about eating for breakfast.
+- Natural Sugars: I use honey, coconut sugar, and maple syrup so this homemade granola is lightly sweetened with sugars you can feel good about eating for breakfast.

-- Oats: I use organic rolled oats in this organic granola which provide fiber and healthy carbs.
+- Oats: I use organic rolled oats in this organic granola.
 You can use gluten free oats if you're gluten free.

 - Cocoa Powder: I use organic Dutch cocoa powder as it has a rich flavor, it's my favorite!